-SOEST Research Divisions are structured to respond to programmatic research the school may identify that are multi-disciplinary in nature involving several or all SOEST Date APR 2 4 1995
+SOEST Research Divisions are structured to respond to programmatic research the school may identify that are multi-disciplinary in nature involving several or all SOEST organizational components.

 The research interest and disciplinary functions are as follows:

 Marine Geology, Geochemistry -- studies the geology and chemistry of the earth as determined from the marine environment, including the studies of chemical processes in modern marine systems and how they are involved in the formation of sedimentary rocks and the chemistry of submarine magmatic cycles and submarine mineral formation.